 The latest Xbox claims to have better graphics that include a technique called ray tracing, which is a way to create more realistic lighting effects.
-Sony said the PS5 will deliver this technology as well.
+Sony said the PS5 would deliver this technology as well.

 The Xbox Series X and PS5 will have improved graphics chips built with AMD, although we don’t know much about it yet.
 Both Microsoft and Sony have said that their consoles can accommodate up to 8 K video signals (most people are buying 4 K today) and support 120 frames per second.

 All Xbox Series X and PS5 will have central processing chips that are at least based on AMD’s famous Ryzen processor, but we don’t know much else.

 This is going to account for some of the biggest differences.
 The Xbox One uses a hard disk drive (HDD), which inside looks like a record player spinning at a 747 jet rate.

 Xbox Series X and PS5 use solid-state storage, or, simply, chips that can quickly store and read information.
 That means that the console will be released quicker, and games will be loaded much faster, among other items.

 In May, Microsoft released its first Xbox without an optical disk drive, which means that it wouldn’t work with the typical game disks you buy in the store.
 Instead, consumers could only play games that were downloaded from the internet.

 The device’s appeal, the Xbox One S All-Digital Edition, was its cost.
 Microsoft agreed that the cost of the All-Digital Xbox would always be $50 less than the estimated retail price for its Xbox One entry-level.

 In the meantime, Microsoft has promised that at least some version of the next Xbox will support game disks.
 “What we know is physical media for many people is still where their library is,” Microsoft Xbox chief Phil Spencer said in a June interview.
 “We’re leaning into the compatibility across all of our generations in a big way.”